Subject - Specific Formulas

 Subject-Specific Formulas allow for individualized mark calculation logic tailored to a single subject.
 Unlike Template Formulas, which apply to multiple subjects, these are used for subjects with unique assessment requirements or weightings that do not fit the standard grade profile.
 These formulas are critical for calculating final results during the Term 4 promotion process.

-My School > Curriculum > Year end Forumlas: Subject-Specific Formulas > Click on the Subject Specific formula tab
+My School > Curriculum > Year-End Formulas > Subject-Specific Formulas

 Purpose of Feature